 Artificial intelligence is no longer a distant concept for primary care, it’s a rapidly evolving part of clinical and administrative workflows.
 Among the most transformative innovations is Ambient Voice Technology (AVT), which uses AI to listen, transcribe and summarise clinical interactions in real time.
-But with this rapid growth comes an equally rapid influx of suppliers, products and promises, not all of which align with NHS safety expectations.
+But with this rapid growth comes an equally rapid influx of suppliers, products and promises, not all of which align with NHS expectations.

-Recognising this, NHS England has announced the creation of an AVT Registry: ‘Supplier Ambient Voice Technology (AVT) Self-Certified Registry‘, a central list of solutions that meet specific standards for compliance, safety and performance.
-Its purpose is to bring an initial level of assurance and transparency to what has, until now, been a fragmented marketplace.
+Recognising this, NHS England has announced the creation of an AVT Registry: the ‘Ambient Voice Technology Self-Certified Supplier Registry‘, a central list of solutions that have self-declared specific standards for compliance, safety and performance.
+Its purpose is to bring an initial level of clarity to what has, until now, been a fragmented marketplace.

 This move mirrors a broader NHS trend toward stronger governance in digital procurement.
 The AVT Registry is a step away from the “wild west” of unchecked AI tools and towards a system where only clinically validated, securely managed technologies can operate in patient-facing environments.